 Mode of Study

 Faculty of Medicine and Health Sciences

 The Independent Prescribing preparatory programme is a six month course designed to meet the learning outcomes required by the GPhC for registration as a prescribing pharmacist.
-It may be taken as a ‘stand alone’ course or as part of our Clinical, Community, or Prescribing Studies Diploma programmes.
+It may be taken as a ‘stand alone’ course, leading to a Certificate in Prescribing Studies or as part of our Clinical Pharmacy Practice Diploma programme.

 In 2006 legislation was passed that permitted appropriately qualified pharmacists to assume the role of Independent Prescriber.
 This was an extension of prescribing rights from the initial supplementary prescribing role that many pharmacists had been fulfilling since 2004.